cornelGrg/CatDispenser/README.md

 # Cat Food Dispenser Project

 ## Overview
 This project is an automated cat food dispenser that uses an ESP32 microcontroller to control servo motors, load cells (scales), and a vibration motor.
 The dispenser can be programmed to release a specific portion of food at scheduled times.
-It also includes a web server interface for configuration and monitoring, as implemented in [webServer.html](webServer.html).
+It also includes a web server interface for configuration and monitoring.

 ## Hardware Requirements
 - **MCU**: ESP32